rongyuhuang/practical-.net-for-financial-markets/doc/ch3.md

 For example, referring to the CSV version of the ISIN master (in Listing 3-1), it would be difficult to extract the data “MSFT” because multiple occurrences of “MSFT” exist.
 You can extract the data only after providing the context in the form of row and column numbers.
 Hence, in this example, you must provide row 2 and column 2 to obtain the data “MSFT” falling under this context.
-OnceC H A P T E R 3 ■ T H E D ATA C O N V E R S I O N E N G I N E 117 again, keep in mind that this context may differ for different types of text files.
+Once again, keep in mind that this context may differ for different types of text files.
 For example, in a fixed-based file format, you can extract the context by passing the offset position and length of the data to be extracted.
 In an XML-based document, the context is provided in the form of an element or attribute name.
 Such uniformity in the context allows a standard mechanism to programmatically access the data.

 Extensibility

 The CSV version of the ISIN master is fragile—if you insert a new column at the beginning of a row, then it will completely distort your interpretation.
 Starting from the user specification document and continuing to the data converter program, everything will need to be fixed.
 Fixed-based file for-